Monthly Archives: June 2016

 A packet of annual seeds makes hundreds of plants.
 Hardy annuals are the easiest for inexperienced gardeners, they can be sown directly into the soil at this time of year.
 Flowering plants like Californian poppy, Nigella and sunflowers bring lots of colour into the garden, and birds and bees will be attracted by English marigolds and poppies.

-The list of plants easily grown from seed is almost endless a
+The list of plants easily grown from seed is almost endless and it’s a gr

 Earlier this month we spoke to Lucy over at Smallest Smallholding to find out more about working with a smallholding, environmentally friendly gardening, and the no-dig gardening approach.
 Find out more about what Lucy gets up to below!